Boston University Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Boston U is ranked #67 out of 2,576 schools in the nation that were analyzed for overall quality on College Factual's 2023 Best Colleges list.
+Boston U is ranked #41 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.
 This is an improvement over the previous year, when Boston U held the #67 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Boston U?

 With an acceptance rate of 20%, Boston U is one of the most selective schools in the country.
 Good grades and high test scores alone may not be enough to get you into the school, so do your best to submit a stellar application.